-White (2000, Thm.
-2.3 & Cor.
-2.4) shows that a sufficient condition for the validity of the stationary bootstrap is $(P/R)\log\log R \to 0$ as $n \to \infty$, no matter whether $E(\partial \psi^/\partial \beta) = 0.10$ White (2000) only considers differentiable ψ (e.g., MSFE).
-As noted in White (2000, p.1100), it is possible to extend his procedure to nondifferentiable ψ (e.g., MAFE, MFTR, MCFD).
+White (2000, theorem 2.3, corollary 2.4) shows that a sufficient condition for the validity of the stationary bootstrap is $(P/R) \log \log R \rightarrow 0$ as $n \rightarrow \infty$, no matter whether $E(\partial \psi^ / \partial \beta) = 0.10$ White (2000) only considers differentiable ψ (such as MSFE).
+As noted in White (2000, p.
+1100), it is possible to extend his procedure to nondifferentiable ψ (such as MAFE, MFTR, MCFD).
 Checking White's (2000) proof, we see that when no parameter estimation is involved, White's (2000) procedure is applicable to nondifferentiable ψ .
-We expect that when parameter estimation is involved, the impact of parameter estimation uncertainty is asymptotically negligible when P grows at a suitably slower rate than R. In this case, we conjecture that White's (2000) procedure continues to hold for nondifferentiable ψ no matter whether $\partial E(\psi^)/\partial \beta = 0$.
-However, the proof is much involved and has to be pursued in further work.
+We expect that when parameter estimation is involved, the effect of parameter estimation uncertainty is asymptotically negligible when P grows at a suitably slower rate than R. In this case, we conjecture that White's (2000) procedure continues to hold for nondifferentiable ψ no matter whether $\partial E(\mathbf{\psi}^)/\partial \beta = 0$.
+However, the proof is very involved and has to be pursued in further work.
 McCracken's (2000) approach may be useful here.